spockbots/city/docs-source/source/edu/python.rst

 Conditions
 ----------

-Conditions allow is to react if a value is tru or false.
+Conditions allow us to react if a value is true or false.
 It is the same as in EV3 GUI but easier to write::

     if Sandra.height > 180: